Why is this medication prescribed?

 - You may shampoo your hair after rinsing the suspension from your scalp and hair.

-After using spinosad suspension, sanitize all the clothing, underwear, pajamas, hats, sheets, pillowcases, and towels you have used recently.
-These items should be washed in very hot water or dry-cleaned.
-You should also wash combs, brushes, hairs clips and other personal care items in hot water.
+After using spinosad suspension for lice, clean all recently used clothing, underwear, pajamas, hats, sheets, pillowcases, and towels.
+These items should be washed in very hot water (150°F) and tumbled in a hot dryer for 20 minutes or dry-cleaned.
+You should also wash combs, brushes, hair clips and other personal care items in hot water.

 Other uses for this medicine